 The Observatory’s foundations were laid in 1772 and it was completed in 1794.
-Its chief architect was James Wyatt, and its distinctive octagonal design was based on the ancient Hellenistic Tower of the Winds, an inspiring illustration of which had appeared in Stuart & Revett’s Antiquities of Athens published in 1762.
+Its chief architect (who took over from Henry Keene) was James Wyatt, and its distinctive octagonal design was based on the ancient Hellenistic Tower of the Winds, an inspiring illustration of which had appeared in Stuart & Revett’s Antiquities of Athens published in 1762.

 Inside, there are five spacious rooms, ranged over three floors, connected by a handsome circular staircase.
 And in the viewing chamber itself, at the top of the building, is displayed an antique telescope (donated by the seventh Duke of Marlborough, Winston Churchill’s grandfather) as a reminder of the building’s original purpose.

 The Atlas and Hercules-borne globe which tops the roof seems to bobble mysteriously on the skyline.
 You get magical glimpses of it from across Port Meadow, peeping through gaps in the houses along Plantation Road, or hovering over the streets of Jericho.
 And with the opening up of the Radcliffe Infirmary site you can now walk up close and admire the fine shape of the building and the inlaid plaques of coade stone embellished with signs of the zodiac.
 The crab of Cancer is especially distinctive.